 There is no “one person failure”.
 The beauty of Scrum is that, if the project fails, it’s everybody’s fault, so it’s no one.
 The developers failed to deliver because the product owner failed to give a good requirement list, a good definition of satisfaction, because the stakeholder failed to give a simple yet complete vision of his request and the product owner failed to detect it and the developer failed to foreseen the whole and of course, the Scrum master failed to catch the missing parts.
 There is no one to blame except maybe the Scrum master itself.

 Because of concepts like daily Scrum, every part of the team have a clear view on what and who is doing what.
 Missing, misunderstood are discovered fast enough.
-If, of course, the team communicate.
+If, of course, the team communicates.

 Developers should be interchangeable

 Michael, next, you complain that agile treats programmers as interchangeable.
-But it’s a very, very good point.
+And it’s a very, very good point.
 You should be very glad if you achieve that, because it means that workflow is consistent, and that, in a business point of view, you’re not bond to one specific person.
 In case one programmer only could work on one part of a project, would mean that, in case this guy is leaving the company, the product is dead, no one able to update it or finish it.

 And from the programmer’s point of view, it could be very stressful to work in other way (on the condition that the programmer has a professional conscience).
 Knowing that I can’t be sick or take vacation without pausing the project, put a lot of pressure.